damusss/mili/guide/utility.md

 Note that this utility cannot create the scrollbar nor the handle elements, you need to create them, but you can use the `bar_rect`, ○
 `bar_style`, `handle_rect`, `handle_style` attributes to simplify the process.
 They will only work if the handle is a children of the scrollbar.

-To update the scroll you need to use the associated `Scroll` object and call `Scrollbar.scroll_moved` immediately after.
+To update the scroll you need to use the associated `Scroll` object and calling `Scrollbar.scroll_moved` is NOT necessary (Scroll does it automatically).

 To update the scrollbar either use the **update ID system** or you need to call `Scrollbar.update` passing the target container's interaction or element data (the same one you pass to `Scroll.update`, also required) and you then need to call `Scrollbar.update_handle` passing the handle's interaction.
+If using the update ID system, `Scrollbar.update` will be associated to the same ID used in the Scroll object.

 The `needed` property signals you if the container needs to be scrolled or if the children fit inside.